'They Need to Grow Up' - Gautam Gambhir Lashes Out After India's Entry into Champions Trophy 2025 Final

 Gautam Gambhir slammed critics who questioned India's 'advantage' of playing all Champions Trophy matches in Dubai.

-Team India head coach Gautam Gambhir slammed critics wo questioned India having an “unfair advantage” since they are playing all their Champions Trophy 2025 matches in Dubai.
+Head coach Gautam Gambhir slammed critics who questioned India having an “unfair advantage” since they are playing all their Champions Trophy 2025 matches in Dubai.
 Gambhir was speaking at the post-match press conference after the Men in Blue defeated Australia by four wickets to qualify for Sunday’s final.

 India are playing all their matches in Dubai following the team’s refusal to travel to Pakistan due to security concerns.
-Australia captain Pat Cummins and cricketer-turned-commentator Michael Atherton were among those who claimed an advantage for India because they play at a single venue.
+Australia captain Pat Cummins and cricketer-turned-commentator Michael Atherton were among those who claimed India’s advantage because they play at a single venue.

 “Kaunsi undue advantage?
 We practice at ICC Academy where conditions are different from what we get here at the stadium.
-Some people are perpetual cribbers, they need to grow up,” Gambhir said after India’s win against Australia.
+Some people are perpetual cribbers, they need to grow up,” Gambhir said.

+“First of all, this is as neutral a venue for us as it is for any other team,” Gambhir added.
+“We have not played here.
+I don’t remember when last we played here.
+And in fact, we didn’t plan anything like that.
+The plan was that if you pick two frontline spinners in the 15-man squad, then even if we played in Pakistan or anywhere, we would have picked two frontline spinners because this was a competition in the subcontinent.
+So, it’s not like we wanted to spin a spinners’ web.
+If you look at it, we only played one frontline spinner in the first two matches.
+We played two frontline spinners in this match and the previous match.”

 ALSO READ:

 Former England captain Jos Buttler and South Africa’s Rassie van der Dussen had also spoken up on the issue.
-“Not really.
-I think it’s a unique tournament already, isn’t it, with being hosted here with one team playing in a different place but that’s not something I’m sort of worried too much about at the moment,” Buttler had said.

-“You don’t have to be a rocket scientist to know that the ability to train and play in one place, coupled with the absence of any inter-city or inter-country travel, gives India an edge that they will be under pressure to fully exploit,” Van der Dussen had told ESPNCricinfo.
+The South African said that it didn’t need a “rocket scientist” to know that India had an advantage because they were playing at a single venue.

+According to Van der Dussen, India’s ability to train and play in one city, avoiding travel that other countries had to endure, gave them an edge they could exploit.

+It was this notion that Gambhir strongly rejected after India’s victory over Australia, which secured their spot in a third consecutive ICC trophy final.

 “He is a phenomenal one-day cricketer.
 He knows how to plan his runs, he knows how to plan whether we are batting first or chasing, he adapts to the conditions really quickly, and that is why experienced and high-quality players are very important,” said the 43-year-old.
 India will lock horns against either South Africa or New Zealand in the final on Sunday.